iamdhruvtripathi/Active-Directory-Homelab/kali/README.md

 # Kali Linux
 - Now that we have built our own AD environment, we will now going to pretend to be an attacker and attack our own domain.
-I will explore three attacks: `AS-REP Roasting`, `Golden Tickets` and `Pass-the-Hash`
+I will explore two attacks: `AS-REP Roasting` & `Golden Tickets`

 ## What is `AS-REP Roasting`
 - Normally, when a user authenticates with Kerberos, the client sends an `AS-REQ` containing the client's username and pre-authentication data.
 This pre-authentication data is typically an encrypted timestamp (`PA-ENC-TIMESTAMP`), which is encrypted using a key derived from the user's password.
 The Key Distribution Center (KDC) uses the same password-derived key to decrypt the timestamp and verify that the client knows the correct password.
 If the timestamp is successfully decrypted and valid, the KDC returns an `AS-REP` containing a Ticket Granting Ticket (TGT), which is encrypted with the `krbtgt` account's key, and a copy of the session key encrypted with the user's password-derived key